ashejim/C964/_sources/task2_doc/task2_doc.md

 To see which version you are enrolled, go to the 'Assessments' section of your C964 COS page:
 ![An image showing 'Performance Assessment:Computer Science Capstone (SIM3)' as can be found in the Assessment section on your C964 COS page.
 'SIM3' is higlighted.](./../url_images/C964_sim3-1.png)

-For both versions, SIM2 and SIM3, we recommend using the most recent version of the [Task 2 template](../resources/C964_task_2_template.docx) and following the advice on this webpage.
+For both versions, SIM2 and SIM3, we recommend using the most recent version of the {{ task2_temp }} and following the advice on this webpage.

 ### Are there length requirements for the documentation?